 This easy, budget-friendly taco recipe is ready in minutes and is so healthy and satisfying.
-Smoky Black Bean Tacos are a great vegetarian meal with jarred sauce and even better with homemade mango salsa.
-Top them with your favorite ingredients for the best bean tacos ever!
+Smoky Black Bean Tacos are a healthy Mexican inspired meal.
+Top with your favorite jarred sauce or make it even better with homemade mango salsa.
+These simple vegetarian tacos are flavorful, satisfying and affordable — even for a college student’s budget.
+Try these best bean tacos tonight.

 “How Do I Make…”